Velika Kladuša

 Velika Kladuša (Велика Кладуша, /sh/; lit.
 "Great Kladuša") is a town in the Una-Sana Canton, Bosnia and Herzegovina.

+Geography

-It is situated in the far northwest of Bosnia, located on the border with Croatia.
+Velika Kladuša is situated in the far northwest of Bosnia, located on the border with Croatia.
+The river Grabarska passes eastwards through the city, flowing into the Kladušnica, which in turn flows north to its confluence with the Glina.

 As of 2013, it has a population of 40,419 inhabitants expanding over 331,73 km².
-Making Velika Kladuša one of the most densely populated areas in Bosnia and Herzegovina.
+This makes Velika Kladuša one of the most densely populated areas in Bosnia and Herzegovina.

+The magistral road M-4.2 connects it to Cazin and Ostrožac na Uni in the south, while the M-4.3 connects it to Bužim and Otoka in the southeast.
+To the northwest, across the border the M-4.2 connects to the D216 road in Maljevac, towards Vojnić.

 History

-Velika Kladuša was first mentioned by name on October 30, 1280 (date on its shield) by the name Cladosa under the rule of King Ladislaus IV of Hungary.
-During the era of the Byzantine Empire it is assumed that the population of the town started to slowly grow.
+Velika Kladuša was first mentioned by name on October 30, 1280 by the name Cladosa under the rule of King Ladislaus IV of Hungary.
+During the era in which the Byzantine Empire ruled over the town, it is assumed that the population of the town started to slowly grow.
 Towards the end of the 13th century up to 1464, Velika Kladuša was controlled by the Croatian noble families of Babonić, Frankopan, Šubić and Tuz de Lak.

-Around 1464 the Ottoman Empire was expanding towards this region.
+Around 1464 at the time of the conquest of the Kingdom of Bosnia, the Ottoman Empire was expanding towards this region.
 The town was raided in 1558, then captured in 1633 by the Ottoman Empire.
 After the Ottoman conquest, Islamization of the hitherto Christian region began and much of the local population converted to Islam.
 Velika Kladuša would later become the center of Ottoman expansion into neighboring Croatia as well as the rest of Europe.
 At the start of the occupation of Bosnia and Herzegovina by the Austro-Hungarian Empire in 1878, Velika Kladuša along with others in the region, put up the biggest resistance in the region.
-Nevertheless, it developed with the opening of schools, the introduction of land register books, and the construction of a mosque and a catholic church.
+Nevertheless, it developed with the opening of schools, the introduction of land register books, and the construction of a mosque and a Catholic church.